 We used a textured plaster applied in a stipple manner, then painted it with a rustic salsa color.
-Finally you get to add your own personal touch with hanging pepper lights, grecos, lizards and the like.
+Finally you get to add your own personal touch with hanging pepper lights, lizards and the like.
 Chickens also add a nice touch.
 What was once just a basement is now called the family room.
-We spend countless hours entertaining in our Spanish themed family room and keep warm all winter long.
+We spend countless hours entertaining in our stylish family room and keep warm all winter long.

 Southern California Guitarist Site - Above Featured Video Title Track Sunset

 - David Wayne - Official Site for California Guitarist